AnnaBurova/AnnaBurova/README.md

 I am currently developing a personal project to create a user-friendly web interface for managing and analyzing data from the Guild Wars 2 API.
 This initiative allows me to deepen my skills in Python, data manipulation, and building intuitive front-ends for data visualization.

-While my professional projects reside in private repositories to maintain quality and focus, I am dedicated to building robust, production-ready solutions.
+My professional projects reside in private repositories to maintain quality and focus.
 For a detailed look at my architecture, problem-solving approach, and code quality, I am open to providing code samples or technical overviews upon request and discuss its implementation in an interview.

+---

 ### 💼 Professional Experience Summary